sdonovan001/container-magic/details/docker-run/README.md

 After creation a container is started by executing the entrypoint defined at image build time.
 ## Implementation Details
 ### Union File System
+The mount_storage function mounts the images layers as an overlay file system.
+It gets information regarding what layers to mount from file system droppings left over from the `docker-pull.sh` command.
 ### Cgroups
+The create_cgroup, limit_cpu, limit_memory and enter_cgroup functions each play their respective part in limiting CPU and memory consuption of all processes running inside the container.
+Note: Our bash CRI only limits CPU and memory.
 ### Namespaces
+The last line of the `docker-run.sh` script creates a new PID and mount namespace and executes our containers entrypoint after `chroot`ing to the new file system mounted by the mount_storage function.